Agriodontosaurus

-Agriodontosaurus (meaning "fierce-toothed lizard") is an extinct genus of early rhynchocephalian reptiles known from the Middle Triassic (Anisian age) Helsby Sandstone Formation of England.
+Agriodontosaurus is an extinct genus of probable early rhynchocephalian reptile known from the Middle Triassic (Anisian age) Helsby Sandstone Formation of England.
 The genus contains a single species, Agriodontosaurus helsbypetrae, known from a partial skull and skeleton.
 It is the oldest known definitive rhynchocephalian and currently the oldest known member of Lepidosauria, the broader group including the modern tuatara (the only living rhynchocephalian) and snakes and lizards (Squamata).

 Discovery and naming

-The Agriodontosaurus holotype specimen, BRSUG 29950-14, was discovered excavated by Robert A. Coram in 2015 in a sandstone bed representing the Pennington Point Member of the Helsby Sandstone Formation in Sidmouth, Devon, South West England.
+The Agriodontosaurus holotype specimen, BRSUG 29950-14, was discovered and excavated by Robert A. Coram in 2015 in a sandstone bed representing the Pennington Point Member of the Helsby Sandstone Formation in Sidmouth, Devon, South West England.
 Natural weathering had exposed part of the specimen's dorsal surface when it was collected, and later physical preparation was carried out to reveal more of the anatomy.
 The specimen, which remains fully contained in the sandstone block it was collected in, is well preserved and partially articulated.
 It comprises much of the mandible and skull, although it is distorted and missing the rostrum (snout region) and much of the right side, in addition to an articulated series of eight cervical (neck) vertebrae and the succeeding few dorsal (back) vertebrae, various disarticulated dorsosacral, sacral, and caudal (tail) vertebrae, a complete left pectoral girdle (scapula, coracoid, clavicles, and interclavicle) and parts of the right one, forelimb bones (both humeri and fragments possibly representing pieces of the radius and ulna), most of the pelvic girdle (ilia, pubes, and ischia from the left and/or right sides), and hindlimb bones (both femora, and part of a tibia and fibula).